 "The single most important fact regarding the Temple of Solomon is that there are no physical remains of the structure.
 There is not a single object or artifact that can be indubitably connected with the Temple of Solomon."

-Muslims become very happy upon this archaeological finding and boast that present day Israelites (Jews) have no right on al-Aqsa.
+Muslims become very happy upon this archaeological finding and boast that present day Israelites (Jews) have no right on al-Haram al-Sharif.

-However, this issue becomes even more intriguing when considering that if Muslims deny any evidence of the Jewish Solomon's Temple and its compound beneath the present Masjid al-Aqsa, it also implies that their prophet Solomon did not build a MOSQUE there either.
-Whether referred to as a temple or a mosque, no archaeological proof exists for either structure beneath Masjid al-Aqsa.
+However, this issue becomes even more intriguing when considering that if Muslims deny any evidence of the Jewish Solomon's Temple and its compound beneath the present al-Haram al-Sharif, it also implies that their prophet Solomon did not build a MOSQUE there either.
+Whether referred to as a temple or a mosque, no archaeological proof exists for either structure beneath al-Haram al-Sharif.

-On one hand, Muslims deny the presence of any Jewish Solomon's Temple beneath Masjid al-Aqsa.
+On one hand, Muslims deny the presence of any Jewish Solomon's Temple beneath al-Haram al-Sharif.
 On the other hand:

-• Muslims believe that the current Masjid al-Aqsa stands on the site where Solomon built a mosque during his era
+• Muslims believe that the current Dome of the Rock stands on the site where Solomon built a mosque during his era

-• And they also believe that the current Masjid al-Aqsa was the place where their prophet Muhammad prayed during his ascension journey.
+• And they also believe that the current Dome of the Rock was the place where their prophet Muhammad prayed during his ascension journey.

-The largest Islamic Fatwa website Q&A gives this brief history about Masjid al-Aqsa (link):
+The largest Islamic Fatwa website Q&A gives this brief history (link):

 What appears to be the case is that when Ibrahim passed through the land of al-Sham (Greater Syria, including Palestine) and Allah promised him that his progeny would inherit this land, Allah showed him the place where the biggest masjid that his progeny would build would be.
 So he built a small masjid there, in gratitude to Allah, may He be exalted, and he built it on the rock that was allocated for the purpose of offering sacrifices.
 This is the rock on which Sulayman built the masjid.
 But as the people of that time were polytheists, that structure was neglected and disappeared, until Allah guided Sulayman to build al-Masjid al-Aqsa on it. "(Al-Tahrir wa’l-Tanwir 4/15).

-In simple terms, Umar did not receive any direct 'revelation' about the exact location of the mosque built by Solomon.
+In simple terms, Umar did not receive any direct 'revelation' about the exact location of the mosque built by Solomon (where Muhammad prayed).
 Instead, he consulted the locals, who identified the site where the Jews believed Solomon's Temple once stood.

 Therefore, logically speaking:

-• Either the present Al-Aqsa mosque is standing upon Solomon's Temple, or it is not sacred at all, as Umar constructed it based on an incorrect location identified by the Jews.
+• Either the present Dome of the Rock is standing upon Solomon's Temple, or it is not sacred at all, as Umar constructed it based on an incorrect location identified by the Jews.

 Bible vs. Quran: Did Solomon Possess Supernatural Powers?